Committing to Trustworthiness, Quality and Value

 The list of voluntary application lists organisations that have affirmed their public commitment to Trustworthiness, Quality and Value by publishing a statement of compliance.

 If you have any questions about the voluntary application of the Code, please contact Penny Babb in the Policy and Standards team at the Office for Statistics Regulation by emailing firstname.lastname@example.org.

-The three pillars of the Code – Trustworthiness, Quality and Value – are universal goals that are helpful to anyone producing data, statistics and analysis, whether they are inside or outside government.
-The pillars and principles are relevant to all kinds of data, such as those published in statistical research, economic analysis and management information.
+Trustworthiness, Quality and Value are helpful to anyone producing data, statistics and analysis, whether they are inside or outside government.
+They are relevant to all kinds of data, such as those published in statistical research, economic analysis and management information.

 A commitment to Trustworthiness, Quality and Value offers the opportunity for an organisation to:

 - Compare its processes, methods and outputs against the recognised standards that the Code requires of official statistics